BlueshiftLabs2/Winbox/README.md

 2. **Create a Virtual Machine**:
    - Click on the "Create VM" button.
    - Select the uploaded ISO file and desired configuration.
+   - Choose CPU from 2-16
+   - Enable or disable GPU
    - Click "Start" to launch your virtual machine.

 3. **Manage Virtual Machines**: